 I realize this may be one of the most controversial posts I have ever written.
 It has taken me months of writing, stopping, coming back, re-writing and I’m still not positive it’s perfect.
 But it is my heart.
 Every fiber of my being burns with passion over this topic.
 I want to share with you why you should NOT welcome my special needs child to your church.

 I write this from what I believe is a unique perspective.
 You see, I have worked in ministry for over ten years now.
-I have been on staff as a youth pastor and a children’s pastor.
+I have been on staff as a youth minister and a children’s minister.
 I have helped to develop a special needs program within a church setting.
-I have also been a teacher for five years collectively.
+I have also been a teacher for six years collectively.
 I have taught classrooms full of children from all kinds of backgrounds, strengths, and weaknesses.
 Most importantly, I am a mother to two beautiful children, one of whom has Autism.
 That’s right, I am the parent of a special needs child.
 So why on earth would someone with my background write a blog like this?
 Allow me to share my heart with you.
 These are the reasons I believe you should NOT welcome my special needs child to your church.

 -YOU SHOULD NOT WELCOME MY SPECIAL NEEDS CHILD IF YOU BELIEVE THE HOLY SPIRIT IS ONLY ABLE TO WORK IN THE HEARTS OF SOME PEOPLE, BUT NOT OTHERS.
 Any good church goer would most likely read this and immediately say “Oh no!
 Not me!
 I believe the Holy Spirit can work in the hearts of all people!
 I would never limit what God could do!”
 And I would challenge back with this: Many times we (the Church) say such things with our words, but our actions do not hold up.
 Does your church offer anything for special needs children?
 Do you know?
 Instead of preparing a Bible story for special needs children, does your church place them in a nursery setting and give them a toy and some movies?
 As the parent of a special needs child, I beg you, please do not pre-determine who is able to be reached by the Holy Spirit.
 Church leaders, I want to encourage you that your job as an ambassador for Christ is to prepare to the best of your ability, to teach God’s word, trusting that the Holy Spirit will do exactly what He has promised to do: “But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.” – John 14:26 You do not have to be a special education teacher to share about Jesus’ love with these children.
 You do not have to have sensory activity based learning, Bible centers, or offer ABA therapy.
 Your job is to present a sacrifice of your time and preparation, your love for others, and your love for Jesus…and share it.
 Share it with children as best as you can.
 Tell them a Bible story, tell them about Jesus’ love and sacrifice for them, tell them how God created them with a plan and perfect purpose for their lives!
 And then trust that the Holy Spirit is going to do what He says He will do.
 Yes, some parents of special needs children are just thankful for the respite of having a safe place for their child to stay while the rest of the family goes to worship.
 But why would the church want to miss out on the great opportunity of sharing Jesus with these special children?
 These are children who are often times excluded, laughed at, looked at, and pushed aside.
 For those of you who DO prepare a lesson for these precious children, thank you.
 I want to tell you something very important: they are listening.
 They may not be making eye contact with you, they may be singing, spitting, or spinning, but they are listening.
 I firmly believe that God’s Word does not return void (Isaiah 55:11).
 It is not man’s job to determine who is able to be reached by God’s Holy Word.
 His Word is for everyone and His love is all encompassing.